Welcome to Hertfordshire Walker

 The point where Lilley bridleway 11 becomes Offley bridleway 35

-6: Cross the farm road and continue heading NE for 200m passing cottages on your right until you reach the point where Offley bridleway 34 joins from the right (location - https://w3w.co/smokers.arch.waged).
+6: Cross the farm road then continue heading NE for 200m passing cottages on the right until you reach the point where Offley bridleway 34 joins from the right (location - https://w3w.co/smokers.arch.waged).

-7: Here you continue heading NE then NNW, now on Offley bridleway 34, and follow the track as it heads N then NE again for 1.2km to Lodgefield Plantation (location - https://w3w.co/flesh.corrupted.upstairs).
+7: Continue heading NE then NNW, now on Offley bridleway 34, then follow the track as it heads N then NE again for 1.2km to Lodgefield Plantation (location - https://w3w.co/flesh.corrupted.upstairs).

 The view to the left off Offley bridleway 35, between points 7 and 8 Image by Hertfordshire Walker released via Creative Commons BY-NC-SA 4.0